nischalshrestha/tr808-pi/README.md

 bpm: 104)
 ```

-Without the `side:` argument being set, the `tr808()` will only play the first pattern.
+Without the `pattern:` argument being set, the `tr808()` will only play the first pattern.
 So, let's say we want to play each pattern in succession:

 ```rb
 tr808([